Category

 1. Emergency action plans

 You might not be able to prevent emergencies, but you can—and should—adequately prepare for them.
-Whether your employees face a natural disaster, workplace violence, mechanical malfunctions, or other workplace hazards, they need to know what to do, how to report the incident, and the best way to keep themselves safe.
+Whether your employees face a natural disaster, workplace violence, mechanical malfunctions, or other workplace hazards, they need to know what to do, how to report the incident, and how to keep themselves safe.

 Guiding questions